jiahao/Slackbot.jl/README.md

 # Slackbot.jl

-A Julia REPL that interacts with Slack.com's webhook integration
+A Julia REPL that interacts with Slack.com's webhook integration.

+WARNING: Use at your own risk.
+This is a very naive, insecure bot that is meant more as proof of concept than for production use.

 ## How to use